Skip to content

 10. Any temporary limitations (for example, reduced capacity or disabled non-critical features) are known.

-8. Phase 6 – Evidence and documentation
+8. Phase 6 – Run records and documentation

 Before closing the runbook: